 Dental implants can become infected, but it is a very rare complication.
 Known as “peri-implantitis,” a dental implant infection usually only occurs if the implant is not kept clean or cared for after surgery.

 To avoid peri-implantitis and maintain a healthy implant, follow your dentist’s instructions while recovering, and be sure to brush and floss regularly after your implant has healed.

 Yes.
 When your jaw is no longer stimulated by the natural pressure of chewing and biting, bone loss will occur.
 Losing a tooth stops this process, causing the jaw bone to weaken.

 When the dental implant post is bonded directly into the jaw bone, it acts as an artificial tooth root and transmits the force of chewing and biting through the root and into your jaw bone, keeping it healthy and strong.

 There are a few types of dental implants that can be done in one day.
 The restoration your dentist provides is a temporary appliance to keep your tooth healthy and functional until you have fully healed from your dental implant placement surgery.
 With your restoration, you can speak and eat normally throughout the healing process.

-Your dentist will schedule a series of follow up appointments to track your healing process and take impressions of your teeth.
+Your restorative dentist in Beaver Dam will schedule a series of follow up appointments to track your healing process and take impressions of your teeth.
 These impressions will help the lab create your custom-made restoration, which will be a more permanent, durable, and natural-looking prosthetic than your temporaries.

 Dental implants are made of titanium, which is one of the strongest and most durable metals.